loide/k8s-cluster/README.md

 k8s-node2    Ready    <none>   85s     v1.15.3
 ```

-There is a python script on vagrant home that shows all the pods running.
+There is a python script on master vm's home that shows all the pods running.
 This
 script is executed after the ```vagrant up```.

 ```